ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

   own Existential Deposit.
 * SUDO/Governance must be able to overwrite the predefined Existential Deposit values without modifying the code.
-* Be able to add Existential Deposit for new tokens reconized by the chain.
+* Be able to add Existential Deposit for new tokens recognized by the chain.

 ## Implementation
 ---